edgelesssys/contrast/docs/docs/architecture/components/service-mesh.md

 - `contrast.edgeless.systems/servicemesh-admin-interface-port` to configure the Envoy
   admin interface.
 If not specified, no admin interface will be started.

-If you aren't using the automatic service mesh injection and want to configure the service mesh manually, set the environment variables `CONTRAST_INGRESS_PROXY_CONFIG`, `CONTRAST_EGRESS_PROXY_CONFIG` and `CONTRAST_ADMIN_PORT` in the service mesh sidecar directly.
+Adding any of the ingress or egress annotations instructs the Contrast CLI to inject a service mesh sidecar container.
+The sidecar is configured with the environment variables `CONTRAST_INGRESS_PROXY_CONFIG`, `CONTRAST_EGRESS_PROXY_CONFIG` and `CONTRAST_ADMIN_PORT`, which are set to their respective annotation's value.
+After policy generation, the annotations themselves aren't interpreted by the runtime.

 ### Ingress